 Because most of us prioritize our healthcare for our kids over ourselves, pediatrics is a good option for uncertain economic times.
 Dentistry as a whole can be especially vulnerable to recessions.
 Because most patients may not fully understand how essential oral health is to their wellness, they tend to feel like dental healthcare is optional.
 When it comes to their kids, however, they are much more likely to stick with routine cleanings and will be much more open to completing proposed treatments.

 Not only is pediatric dentistry a stable career choice, but it also has the potential to be highly profitable.
 Some estimates point to pediatric dentists making about $70,000 more annually than general dentists.

 Efficiency and time management can often be significant shortcomings for new dentists.
 But improving these two skills can make all the difference in your potential income.
 Learning to work efficiently also means perfecting your patient management techniques.

 For dentists seeking a little more whimsy in their workday, pediatric dentistry is where it’s at.
 While it’s certainly not all fun and games, working with kids can be a rewarding experience that keeps you from feeling bogged down at work.
 Let’s face it: kids can be way more fun than grown-ups.

-Bringing a spirit of play into your work not only helps you maintain your energy but also helps engage and comfort young patients.
+Bringing a spirit of play into your work helps you maintain your energy and also helps engage and comfort young patients.
 It’s a win-win!
-From more colorful décor to amusing props for patient education, there is something truly special about working in a practice that caters to pediatric patients.
+From more colorful décor to amusing props for patient education, there is something extraordinary about working in a practice that caters to pediatric patients.
 And staying in touch with your inner kid can also help you enjoy your job that much more.

-Regardless of what type of practice you select, it is unlikely you will go your entire career without ever seeing a young patient.
+Regardless of what type of practice you select, you will unlikely go through your entire career without ever seeing a young patient.
 Working with children is highly rewarding, both financially and energetically.
-Schedule a call with a Recruiting Manager to learn more about why pediatric dentistry is a great career choice!
+Schedule a call with a Hiring Manager to learn why pediatric dentistry is an excellent career choice!